Part I

 Without the Dragon’s steadiness, awakened energy can harm you and your relationships.

 Three weeks into meditation practice, Marcus began correcting his therapist’s “limited psychological perspective.”
 When his girlfriend expressed concern about his increasing irritability and isolation, he dismissed her observations as “ego resistance.”
-He felt the Serpent’s surge—energized, certain—but without the Dragon’s humility, it burned the very connections that could have grounded its fire.
+He felt the Serpent’s surge—energized, certain—but without the Dragon’s humility, it burned the very connections that could have grounded its fire and left him more isolated than before.

 Whenever transcendence is used to dodge consequence or repair, you are seeing the Oneness Shadow in action.

-Traditions therefore emphasize preparation, qualified guidance, and gradual integration.
+Traditions therefore emphasize preparation and gradual integration.
 The Serpent’s fire belongs in the Dragon’s vessel.
 Recklessness isn’t bravery; integration is.

 Embodied Power on the Path